Migrating to ISO 20022: Key learnings and considerations for financial institutions

 Why Finastra

 For over 30 years, we have delivered complex, mission-critical solutions to financial institutions of all sizes, including providing ISO-based clearings in the US such as FedNow and The Clearing House Real Time Payments, for instant payments.
-We have also helped our clients transition from proprietary high-value payment message formats to ISO-based standards in various regions, including Europe and South Africa.
+We’ve enabled multiple Global PAYplus customers across Europe, the Americas, Asia Pacific, and South Africa to successfully transition from proprietary high-value payment formats to ISO 20022 standards—driving modernization, compliance, and operational excellence across global markets.
+In Payments, we serve 75% of world’s top 20 banks, $7 Tn in value processed per day globally, and delivered over 750 Go Lives including scheme updates last year across 60+ countries.